statOmics/MSqRob/README.md

 ### 1.2.
 Run the standalone MSqRob Shiny App (graphical user interface)

-To start MSqRob, doubleclick the file "run_MSqRob.vbs" in the "dist" folder.
+To start MSqRob, first unzip the zip file and then doubleclick the file "run_MSqRob.vbs" in the "dist" folder.

 ## 2. MSqRob within the R framework